mcollina/autocannon/README.md

   -r/--connectionRate NUM
         The max number of requests to make per second from an individual connection.
   -R/--overallRate NUM
-        The max number of requests to make per second from an all connections. connection rate will take precedence if both are set.
+        The max number of requests to make per second from all connections. connection rate will take precedence if both are set.
         NOTE: if using rate limiting and a very large rate is entered which cannot be met, Autocannon will do as many requests as possible per second.
-Also latency data will be corrected in order to compensate the effects of coordinated omission issue.
+Also, latency data will be corrected to compensate for the effects of the coordinated omission issue.
 If you are not familiar with the coordinated omission issue, you should probably read [this article](http://highscalability.com/blog/2015/10/5/your-load-generator-is-probably-lying-to-you-take-the-red-pi.html) or watch this [Gil Tene's talk](https://www.youtube.com/watch?v=lJ8ydIuPFeU) on the topic.
   -C/--ignoreCoordinatedOmission
-        Ignore coordinated omission issue when requests should be sent at a fixed rate using 'connectionRate' or 'overallRate'.
+        Ignore the coordinated omission issue when requests should be sent at a fixed rate using 'connectionRate' or 'overallRate'.
         NOTE: it is not recommended to enable this option.
               When the request rate cannot be met because the server is too slow, many request latencies might be missing and Autocannon might report a misleading latency distribution.
   -D/--reconnectRate NUM
-        Some number of requests to make before resetting a connections connection to the server.
+        The number of requests to make before resetting a connections connection to the server.
   -n/--no-progress
         Don't render the progress bar. default: false.